Goofs from Geostorm

 - When going to Hong Kong.
 The text refers to "Hong Kong, China".
 This is not correct since Hong Kong is it's own province, with it's own flag etc, and are never refered to China like that.
 It should simply say just "Hong Kong".

 - When Sarah and Max were taking the president to safety, they drive through the two secret service agents.
 When they show a close up view of the one falling it clearly shows him falling onto a safety mat and not the concrete he was supposed to falling onto.

 - Just after Cheng Long is hit by the car Secret Service Agent Sarah Wilson follows a vehicle down a street with the dome of The United States Capital clearly shown in the background.
 There are no streets off of Dupont Circle that would show The Capital building in the line of sight.
-A mistake that a member of the Federal Secret Service would never make.
 The closest point would possibly be along Pennsylvanian Avenue via Washington Circle Park which is .6 miles away and that would still require looking through The White House and Executive Building Complex.

 - At the beginning of the film when the UN soldiers show up at the Afghanistan village that has been frozen, they walk about in what seems to be very comfortable temperatures and you don't even see anyone's breath in the "cold".
 In fact, when one soldier touches a frozen individual his hand breaks off due to it being, supposedly, so frozen it is brittle.
 If the temperature was still so cold that they bodies were still frozen to the point of being brittle then they soldiers walking about would at least be showing some effects as well.